coolboi21/Rude-Docs/docs/Components/Slow-Mo.md

 ## Behavior

-When the component becomes active ( OnEnable() ) it updates the game’s current timescale to whatever value you set in the inspector.
+When the component becomes active (`OnEnable()`) it updates the game’s current timescale to whatever value you set in the inspector.

 A quick explanation on Unity’s [Timescale](https://docs.unity3d.com/2019.4/Documentation/ScriptReference/Time-timeScale.html "Unity Documentation")…

-When the *Timescale *is equal to 1, the game runs at normal speed.
+When the *Timescale* is equal to `1`, the game runs at **normal** speed.

-When the *Timescale *is equal to 0.5 the game runs at half speed.
+When the *Timescale* is equal to `0.5` the game runs at **half** speed.

-When the *Timescale *is equal to 2 the game runs at twice the normal speed.
+When the *Timescale* is equal to `2` the game runs at **double** the normal speed.

+> [!WARNING]
-> ***Note: After the slow motion script overrides the game’s current speed, the game automatically smooths back to the normal run speed by itself.
-What this means is you can’t have slow motion for an extended time without some hacky workarounds.***
+> After the slow motion script overrides the game’s current speed, the game automatically smooths back to the normal run speed by itself.
+In short, you can’t have slow motion for an extended time without some hacky workarounds.

 ## Setting up a Slow-mo Zone